mjrider/flysystem-factory/README.md

 # Flysystem Factory

+# **i'm no longer interested in this package and i'm not using it anymore my self.**

 This is a factory package to provide for an easy to use configuration and api for flysystem users.

 **Package details**